-The final Order from which Respondents' seek relief to allow an appeal was filed May 28, 2021.
+The final Order from which Respondents' seek relief to allow an appeal was Chancellor Cantrell's Order denying Respondent's Motion to Alter or Amend the Judgment.
+The Motion to Alter or Amend was filed December 22, 2020.
+The Order denying the motion was filed May 28, 2021.
 The Clerk's Certificate of Service on the May 28 Order reads as follows: